 Set up DNS

 Now it’s time to connect your domain with this IP address.
-If you don’t have a domain yet, I suggest registering one at Dynadot because they have cheap and predictable pricing; but if you would like to stick with AWS, you can use Route 53 for that.
+If you don’t have a domain yet and you’re Canadian, I suggest registering a .ca domain because country code-specific endings are always favorable; but if you would like to stick with AWS, you can use Route 53 for that.

 Point your domain name to the static IP we created earlier.
 This can be done by updating your A record with this IP.

 If everything is set up correctly by entering your domain name in your browser a fresh new WordPress site will appear. 🎉🎉🎉

 Having an SSL certificate is mandatory nowadays and there are several ways to achieve this.
 I will be showing how to set up Let’s Encrypt, which is a free SSL certificate authority.
 For this, I have created a simple script that does the heavy work for you.
 You can find this script on GitHub.
 To set up SSL first log into your instance via SSH.
 This is done by selecting the Connect tab on your instance and clicking on the Connect using SSH button.
 You will be directed to a terminal window but don’t worry we won’t spend much time here. 😀